 - Flowerhorn Cichlids are not a species, but rather a large group of hybrid cichlid varieties

 - “Fader” Flowerhorns turn black as juveniles, but this color fades into vibrant hues as they mature

 - A Flowerhorn’s coloration may change depending on the diet

 - Flowerhorns with unique and rare skin patterns have sold for over $600,000 each!

 Is a Flowerhorn Cichlid right for you?

 Flowerhorn Cichlids have aggressive and destructive tendencies and will even be aggressive towards the hand that feeds them, but they are absolutely gorgeous fish to display in your home.
-Despite their aggression, they are easy to care for, tolerating a wide variety of freshwater conditions which make them a suitable choice for beginners and intermediate fishkeepers.
+Despite their aggression, they are easy to care for, tolerating a wide variety of freshwater conditions which makes them a suitable choice for beginners and intermediate fish keepers.
 I say this because flowerhorns CAN get expensive (I paid $350 for mine, I’ve seen some go for $1000+), if you’re a beginner I highly recommend you start off with a cheaper flowerhorn then once you feel comfortable taking care of a flowerhorn, you can purchase more expensive ones.